 Non-tax revenue in Texas includes income from sources other than taxes, such as fees, fines, licenses, and royalties.

-In Texas, employers enforce the compensation deduction limit, which dictates the maximum amount that can be deducted from an employee’s paycheck for items like garnishments or wage attachments.
+In Texas, employers enforce the compensation deduction limit, which sets the maximum amount that can be deducted from an employee’s paycheck for garnishments or wage attachments.

 Texans primarily pay two types of taxes: sales tax, calculated as a percentage of the cost of goods purchased, and property tax, determined by the value of the real estate they own.